mbareford/cirrus-website/about/hardware.md

 There are a number of file systems available on Cirrus:

-* 1.5 PiB Ceph distributed file system for critical data storage.
+* 1 PB Ceph distributed file system for critical data storage.
 Mounted on all login nodes.
 Backed up.
-* 24 PiB HPE E1000 ClusterStor Lustre parallel file system provides high performance data access with high capacity.
+* 1 PB HPE E1000 ClusterStor Lustre parallel file system provides high performance data access with high capacity.
 Mounted on all login and compute nodes.
 Not backed up.
 * 233 TiB HPE high performance solid state storage.
 Mounted on all login and compute nodes.
 Not backed up.

 The compute nodes are diskless.
-Each node boots from a cluster management noded called the Rack Leader and NFS mounts the root file system from this management node.
+Each node boots from a cluster management node called the Rack Leader and NFS mounts the root file system from this management node.

 Parallel I/O